FREQUENTLY ASKED QUESTIONS (FAQ)

 (3) to assist in creating evenly skilled, balanced teams.

 Form more information regarding assessments, refer to our Registration page.

-Can my child play up or down a level?
+Can my child play up a level?

 When do I find out when practices and games will be scheduled?

 For the younger Divisions, the schedule is set and posted on the Divisions tab.

 For the Majors and Minors Divisions, the schedule is generated after the teams are formed.
 We try our best to post the schedule when it is available (by April 1st at the latest).